satakagi/tribahtinovWebApps/README.md

 * [Improve Sensitivity of Tri-Bahtinov Mask](reports/improveSensitivity.html)

 ## About this site
-This site is content that has been moved from https://svg2.mbsrv.net/astro/ to improve accessibility and maintainability by GitHub Pages, maintained by satoru takagi.
+This site is content that has been moved from https://svg2.mbsrv.net/astro/ to improve accessibility and maintainability by GitHub Pages, maintained by Satoru Takagi.

 ## License
 The original implementation is respected, so it is [GPL3](LICENSE).